Awesimous/Sparkify_DataLakes/README.md

 # Startup the project

-The aim of the project is to empower our data analytics with the most effective structure possible, on the AWS Cloud using Spark!
+The aim of the project is to empower our data analytics with the most effective structure possible, using Spark Data Lakes!
-For that reason, we build a ETL pipeline for extracting data from s3, processes the data using Spark according to the need of data analytics team and load the transformed dimensional tables back to S3.
+For that reason, we build a ETL pipeline for wrangling data with Spark, using S3 to load and save data.
-With the Cloud approach we want data that:

-- is easily accessible,
-- has a structure that is easy to understand,
-- can be analysed by SQL queries.

 # Point of Origin